Mel Charles: Arsenal

 He made his debut against Sheffield Wednesday on 22 August 1959, in what was a difficult 1959–60 season for the "Gunners".
-Though they ended up in thirteenth place, Charles managed to bag himself a hat-trick at Highbury in a 5–2 win over Blackburn Rovers on 6 February.
+Though they ended up in 13th place, Charles managed to bag himself a hat-trick at Highbury in a 5–2 win over Blackburn Rovers on 6 February.
 A fortnight later he missed a chance to make it two Highbury hat-tricks in a row when, already with two goals to his name, he scuffed a penalty into the arms of Everton keeper Jimmy O'Neill.

 Always struggling with his knees, during the 1960–61 he started to be afflicted by ligament damage.
 The physios used whatever methods they could to reduce the swellings in his knees, and as he was a big-money signing, Charles would be forced to take to the field week in and week out, despite his injuries.
 His team were wildly inconsistent, beating Newcastle United 5–0, only to lose 6–0 to West Ham United a few weeks later; meanwhile supporters were anxious at the rise of their North London rivals.
 Arsenal finished eleventh, some 25 points behind Double-winning Tottenham Hotspur.

-The 1961–62 season was another difficult one for both Charles and Arsenal.
+The 1961–62 season was another difficult one for Charles and Arsenal.
 However, he did manage to bag another hat-trick for the club, as he scored all three goals in an FA Cup win over Bradford City.
-His time in London would be dominated by injuries though, and he underwent three operations in three years.
-Altogether Charles played 64 matches in three seasons for Arsenal, scoring 28 goals.
+His time in London would be dominated by injuries, though, and he underwent three operations in three years.
+Altogether, Charles played 64 matches in three seasons for Arsenal, scoring 28 goals.